 - 1/4 tsp fine sea salt

-- Preheat the oven to 425°F. Place 6 tablespoons of butter in an 8-inch cast-iron skillet or round cake pan and put it in the oven to melt.
+- Preheat the oven to 425°F. Place 6 tablespoons of butter in a 10-inch cast-iron skillet or round cake pan and put it in the oven to melt.
 Remove it once the oven is preheated and butter is melted.
 Once it's removed, pour the butter into a small bowl with minced garlic and 1/4 tsp fine sea salt.
 Set aside.

 - Meanwhile, begin prepping the biscuits by combining the dry ingredients in a large mixing bowl.
 Add the small butter cubes and use a pastry cutter to cut the butter into the flour until small, pea-sized bits are formed throughout.

 - Pour in the milk and stir until just combined.
 Turn the shaggy dough onto a lightly floured surface and form it into a disc.
 Flatten the dough out slightly and then fold the left side into the middle of the dough, followed by the right side (it will look similar to a burrito).
 Then, fold the bottom up to make a tall square-type shape.
 If you'd like to put cheese inside the dough, layer half of the shredded cheese on before folding.

 - Use your hands to gently press the dough into a 10-inch circle that's approximately ¾ inch thick.
 Take a 2 ¾ inch biscuit cutter (or drinking glass) and cut 8 biscuits out of the dough.
 Place them in the skillet.